Index

 Source: NHS England, Cervical Screening Programme

-Fingertips presents information on the percentage uptake of cervical screening at practice level for women aged 50-64 years (opens an external website), again presented for 32 practices (not for the 28 practices currently in Hull following mergers).
+Fingertips presents information on the percentage uptake of cervical screening at practice level for women aged 50-64 years (opens an external website).

 Bowel Cancer